-The operational objectives should be aligned with the need to establish a runway surface at least with friction characteristics commensurate with RWYCC 4.
+The operational objectives are aligned with the need to establish a runway surface at least with friction characteristics commensurate with RWYCC 4.
 This could mean a need to apply materials (sand, grit or chemicals) and to assess whether frozen sand can be applied.

-If it is assessed that the treatment (frozen sand or other method) has not achieved the desired results (i.e. at least the equivalent of RWYCC 4), a specially prepared winter runway should be reported with the appropriately downgraded RWYCC, and in the RCR free text field, the word 'DOWNGRADED' should be used.
+If it is assessed that the treatment (frozen sand or other method) has not achieved the desired results (i.e. at least the equivalent of RWYCC 4), a specially prepared winter runway is reported with the appropriately downgraded RWYCC, and in the RCR free text field, the word 'DOWNGRADED' is used.